chauvinSimon/reinforo_biblio/README.md

 - **Action expert**
   - A separate set of weights is used for the robotics-specific (action and state) tokens.
   - > "This design is analogous to a **[mixture of experts](https://huggingface.co/blog/moe)** with **two** mixture elements, where the first element is used for **image and text inputs**, and the **second is used for robotics-specific inputs and outputs**.
 We refer to the **second set of weights** as the **_action expert_**."
+  - Warning: It's a _conceptual_ MoE, not an _architectural_ MoE (with router at each block).
+    - The **transformer backbone** is expert #1 for image/text tokens.
+    - The "action expert" (expert #2) is just a specialized **output head** - typically a diffusion or flow-matching model - **conditioned** on the VLM's final hidden states, trained to predict continuous robot actions.

 `π_0` model
 - input: